A healthy variety of cherry. Great for juices and cooking.

 Balaton Tart Cherries

 This is an old variety from Hungary, where it is called Ujfehertoi Furtos.
 It is a recent introduction to Michigan, where it shows promise.
-They ripen a week later than Montmorency, with larger, firmer fruit.
+The cherry is larger, firmer, and they ripen a week later than Montmorency cherries.
 These are the only tart cherries we are able to ship fresh due to their firm and hearty quality.
 We have these available year round individually quick frozen in our markets and shipping them in the winter months.

 Dark Sweet Cherries from Northern Michigan